SethNeumann/MRCS-Morse-Code-Buzzer-Controller/README.md

 The board accepts push button inputs, stops when the phone goes off-hook (phone must have a suitable contact to provide an isolated ground or use the MRCS Off-Hook_Detector) and can drive loads of up to 0.5 Amp at up to 48 Volts DC.
 All buzzer/sounder devices must use the same supply.
-Sounders must have have a coil resistance of greater than 40 ohms if using a 12V supply, or else use our Sunder Driver.
+Sounders must have have a coil resistance of greater than 40 ohms if using a 12V supply, or else use our Sounder Driver.

 This version accepts 10-24 VDC from the MRCS telephone bus or a layout auxilliary supply or an external wall wart (not supplied)